Stills from the movie, The Wizard of Oz.

 I am doing a daily exercise (Melodie Beattie) where I give thanks for things I might normally resist.
 I wake, self-reflect as a way to see what is meaningful, and within thirty minutes begin writing.
 Then I exchange my list of gratitudes by email with a partner who also writes a list.
 After reading my list, a partner writes back something like, “I’m here.
 I’m listening,” as a witness rather than as someone with an opinion, suggestion, or solution.

-Terry and I am the only ones in the restaurant because it’s so early, or so it seems until we sit and see another couple: a blind woman and her elderly father.
+Terry and I are the only ones in the restaurant because it’s so early, or so it seems until we sit and see another couple: a blind woman and her elderly father.

 I know she’s blind because she proclaims it.
 With exasperation, she extorts with exactness, “Read me the menu again.
 Shrimp is not a second course; it’s the first course.
 Get it right.
 I’m just trying to figure out if there’s bacon in it.
 I’m confused.
 Just read it.”
 He does.
 “Read it again.”
 He reads.
 She interrupts, “Mussels, mussels?
 Is there bacon in the mussels?
 I just don’t eat meat and I’m blind or I’d read the menu myself.
 Is that a second or third course?”